 In 2022 the sculpture ‘Ducking Stool’ made for the ‘Let’s Start a Pussy Riot’ book went on permanent loan at Tremenheere Sculpture Gardens in Cornwall.

 She has also made documentary for the BBC including ‘My Male Muse’ which was Radio 4’s Pick of the Year in 2007.
-Her writing has appeared in Garageland Magazine and under a pseudonym in ‘Adjacent Pineapple’.
+Prior to poetry publication in 2024, her writing has appeared in Garageland Magazine and under a pseudonym in ‘Adjacent Pineapple’.